Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 The Pioneer challenge is 10km and Epic is 30km.
 The Maverick option lets you choose the distance you swim - it's your choice (but make it a challenge!)

 Yes!
-A team can be anyone you like: friends, family, work colleagues or your swimming club.
+A team can be anyone you like: friends, family, work colleagues or your swimming club, please just make sure you follow social distancing rules if you swim together.
 When you register, you can create a team or join one if it’s already been set up.
 If you’re in charge of setting up the team, follow these simple steps:

 1. Create a name for your team while you’re registering.